samplam/Academic-Program_3/README.md

 ## Usage
 1. Open 'TN1ex1.cpp' in a C++ IDE
 2. Follow the program promps as needed
-3. At the end, the program shows the conerted currency
+3. At the end, the program shows the converted currency

 ## Notes
 - Coded in 2025 during my Bachelor's degree